dblanco12/network_scanner/FEATURES.md

 # Network Scanner - Feature Additions and Implementation Guide

-This document outlines potential feature enhancements for the network scanner and provides step-by-step instructions for implementation.
+This document outlines potential feature enhancaments for the network scanner and provides step-by-step instructions for implementation.

 ---